Welcome to the

 Want to donate to our scholarship fund?

-This is an exciting time for the Taylor Rodeo Association, and we must give a huge thank you to the community, our advertisers, the Williamson County Expo Center, Taylor Chamber of Commerce, the City of Taylor, and DVS Productions for helping make the Taylor Rodeo a success.
+This is an exciting time for the Taylor Rodeo Association, and we must give a huge thank you to the community, our sponsors, the Williamson County Expo Center, Taylor Chamber of Commerce, the City of Taylor, and DVS Productions for helping make the Taylor Rodeo a success.
+Without this teamwork, our event would not be where it is after so many years.
+The Taylor Rodeo has been a hometown-tradition for generations, and we are excited to watch it continue to grow.

 Barrel Racing